 Over 500 million users look at Instagram Stories every day.
 To help you visualize the scale here, that’s more than all the people living in Canada, the US, and Mexico combined—and that’s just one feature.
-With so many viewers concentrated on one specific section of a platform, it’s understandable why brands have taken such a liking to marketing on Instagram Stories.
+With so many viewers concentrated on one specific section of a platform, it’s understandable why brands have taken such a liking to market on Instagram Stories.

-Not only does it remove the scroll-through effort that regular posts demand, it also gives businesses the room to get more creative.
+Not only does it remove the scroll-through effort that regular posts demand, but it also gives businesses the room to get more creative.
 From filters to stickers to GIFs, there are plenty of built-in engagement drivers—one of the most popular of these being the Story poll.
 Launched in late 2017, this simple feature has chalked up millions of engagements just by letting people vote on a question.

 While Instagram’s Stories has been around for a while, the network is finding more ways for its users to creatively branch out on it.
-The Story feature has also grown leaps and bounds as a brand marketing space since its launch, and is becoming increasingly interactive with the addition of features like conversation stickers.
+The Story feature has also grown leaps and bounds as a brand marketing space since its launch and is becoming increasingly interactive with the addition of features like conversation stickers.

 From influencers to large businesses, a substantial number of Instagrammers are now using the Story polls feature, not only to interact with their audience but also to bring them in on decision-making and use this crowd-sourced information for future brand activities.

 Before we can explore how to use Story polls in your marketing, we’ll quickly walk you through the steps involved in setting one up.

 How to set up an Instagram Story poll

 1. Open Instagram and click on the camera button to launch a new Story.